-The Final Exam will assess your mastery of material presented in the last third of the term (100 points) in the same format as the first two exams.
-You also will demonstrate your ability to integrate material presented during the entire term (i.e., cumulative assessment) by responding to 1 - 2 essay questions (50 points).
+As part of the third exam, given during the time scheduled for the Final Exam, you will have the opportunity to integrate material presented during the entire term (i.e., cumulative assessment) by responding to 1 - 2 essay questions (50 points).
+The rest of the third exam will have the same structure as the two previous exams.